What Is Blood Sugar? Understanding Glucose in Your Body

 High Blood Sugar (Hyperglycemia) Explained

-On the other end of the spectrum is what is high blood sugar, known as “hyperglycemia.”
+On the other end of the spectrum is high blood sugar, known as “hyperglycemia.”
 This happens when your body has too little insulin or cannot use insulin effectively.
 Chronic high sugar is the hallmark of diabetes and can damage blood vessels over time.

 Identifying Hyperglycemia Symptoms